Kaminyou/Kaminyou.github.io/_pages/cv.md

 Work experience
 ======
 * Oct.
-2021 – Present: Senior Machine Learning Engineer
+2021 – Aug.
+2024: Senior Machine Learning Engineer
   * aetherAI
     * Led a research team to invent Kernelized Instance Normalization (published in *ECCV* 2022)
     * Directed a research team to demystify the challenges of semi-supervised object detection in pathological images